Extra configuration and maintenance tasks for the VMR self-service portal

 You can change the splash screen graphics and the colors of the right-hand-side panel.

-All of the default image and css resources are stored under /usr/share/nginx/html/pexip/static/ on the VMR portal.
+All of the default images (except for layout SVG images) and css resources are stored under /vmrportal/static/pexip on the VMR portal.

 • Images are stored in the /img subfolder.
-These include background.jpg and background_small.jpg which are used as the background image to the sign in page; the browser's viewport size determines which of the two files is used.
+This includes background.png which is used as the background image to the sign in page.

 • CSS files are stored in the /css subfolder.
 The portal.css file contains the styles you are most likely to need to modify.

-All of your customizations should be placed under /usr/share/nginx/html/custom/static/ using the same subfolder structure as described above.
-For example, if you supply a replacement background.jpg file, it should be placed in /usr/share/nginx/html/custom/static/img/background.jpg.
+All of your customizations should be placed under /vmrportal/static/custom/ using the same subfolder structure as described above.
+For example, if you supply a replacement background.png file, it should be placed in /vmrportal/static/custom/img/background.png.

 Example: changing the image shown on the sign in page